— Breed of the Month —

 Hawks have been known to swoop down and capture this breed, so keep them safe.

 Chihuahua Breed Facts

 Dog owners beware: if you pamper your pooch too much, he can become aggressive and bark incessantly at both people and other animals.
 Without proper training, this breed can become very demanding.
 They don’t respond well to negative reinforcement.
 Instead, a firm tone establishing yourself as the boss right from the start will help to prevent many misbehaviors.

 If you don’t want endless yapping or biting and aggressive misbehaviors, start training and socialization early.
 You’ve heard the phrase “dynamite comes in small packages”?
 Their natural distrust of strangers can create a nasty temperament if not stopped early on.

 Also, too often they don’t know how small they are and will take on a breed twice their size.
 Fast learners, Chihuahua’s can compete in obedience and agility trials with the same finesse as much larger breeds.

-They can be hard to house train, so it is best to follow Bark Busters toilet training tips.
+They can be hard to house train.
 Because they do not like the cold or rain, getting them to potty outdoors in bad weather can be challenging.

 It is the chihuahua’s feisty nature that usually gets him in trouble.
 Chihuahuas never back down from a fight, even when encountering a larger, aggressive dog.
 Therefore, you need someone who can train this dog correctly, finding a happy medium between being a good watch dog yet not being aggressive.
 This breed will run your life if you let them.
 As the “leader of the pack”, you have to establish the rules and boundaries or they will take over.